BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```
 Our keyword arguments consist of two key/value pairs, `:name` and `:current_age`.
 Even if we change the order of our key/value pairs, our method won't break.

-Another benefit of using keyword arguments is the ability to "mass assign" attributes to an object.
+Another **benefit of using keyword arguments is the ability to "mass assign" attributes to an object**.
 If a method is defined to accept keyword arguments, we can create the hash that the method is expecting to accept as an argument, set that hash equal to a variable, and simply pass that variable in to the method as an argument.

 ```ruby
 person_attributes = {name: "Sophie", age: 26}